Saigut/selebot/README.md

 # selebot

-Firstlly, install the Chez Scheme. https://github.com/cisco/ChezScheme
+* Firstlly, install the Chez Scheme: https://github.com/cisco/ChezScheme

-Go into this selebot repo, then:
+* Go into this selebot repo, then:

 ```
 gcc -fPIC -shared -o csocket.so ./csocket.c